 British designer Martine Rose has made a name for herself through eye-catching collections, bold presentations and also for her unique aesthetic.
 Her eponymous menswear label launched in 2007, and has since continued to gain momentum and recognition – even scoring the designer a position as menswear consultant alongside Demna Gvasalia at Balenciaga.
 There’s no doubt that Rose has managed to gain a loyal following within the streetwear and fashion community, through collaborations with labels like MYKITA and Napapijri.

-We had the chance to sit down with the creative during her visit to Hong Kong to chat about her career, her various upcoming endeavours, as well as how she found her personal style.
+We had the chance to connect with the creative during her visit to Hong Kong, where she was the VIP Judge at the YDC competition at CENTRESTAGE.
+The winner of the big competition received an internship with the designer, who we sat down with to chat about her career, her various upcoming endeavours, as well as how she found her personal style.
 Keep reading for the full interview with Martine Rose.

 You’re primarily focused on menswear at the moment, although your pieces are very androgynous.
 Do you have any plans on adding womenswear?

 No, not yet.
 I think I try to do things as authentically as possible and I respond to how I feel, and really what feels right for the brand – and it feels like I’m a menswear brand, you know?
 I always do a few women pieces in every collection, and I always have since the beginning, because that also feels like me.
 But in terms of introducing a female line, I can’t see that happening yet.

 You’re based in London and you draw a lot of inspiration from the city, what are some of your other inspirations and influences?

 I do draw a lot of inspiration from London and where I come from, but I also have a huge interest in the world beyond London.
 I have a huge interest in youth movements all over the world, I think they are the most powerful forms of protest, celebration or whatever – I’m always looking at young people and how they operate all over the world.
 I think that’s really interesting.